 The impact of solar energy on the environment is not all positive.
 While solar panels are an excellent form of renewable energy that does not contribute to global warming emissions and does not increase carbon dioxide equivalent, they have negative environmental impacts.

-Some of the environmental impacts of solar energy input include the use of lands that can cause degradation and habitat loss; use of too much water in the production process; use of hazardous chemicals in the production process, and lack of recycling opportunities.
+Some environmental impacts of solar energy input include using lands that can cause degradation and habitat loss, using too much water in the production process, using hazardous chemicals in the production process, and lacking recycling opportunities.

-While many people would argue against the wide-scale deployment of such systems, the environmental impacts of solar panels are far lesser than using natural gas or coal.
-It is only if more people buy solar panels that research and development can proceed, and this form of renewable energy can be widely set up all across the world to combat climate change.
+While many would argue against the wide-scale deployment of such systems, the environmental impacts of solar panels are far lesser than using natural gas or coal.
+Only if more people buy solar panels can research and development proceed, and this form of renewable energy can be widely set up worldwide to combat climate change.